Spolasurf/climvis-group3/README.md

-# A climate visualization package
+# A climate visualization and a snowheight calculator package

-**climvis** offers command line tools to display climate data in your browser.
+**climvis** offers command line tools to display climate data aswell as snowheight for locations or tracks in your browser.

 It was written for the University of Innsbruck's [scientific programming](http://fabienmaussion.info/scientific_programming) lecture as a package template for the assignments.
+This version has been modified and extended by students of said lecture.

 ## HowTo